c-blake/cligen/README.md

 Much as with Python, an intuitive subset of ordinary Nim calls maps cleanly onto command calls, syntactically and semantically.
-For Nim, that subset is any non-generic proc with non-var parameters typed either by default value inference or explicit types (i.e., not like `foo(b: auto)`).
-The proc must also have some seq[T] *if* it wants to receive a variable list of optional positional arguments after optional and specific mandatory arguments.
-For such procs, `cligen` can automatically generate a command-line interface complete with long and short options and a nice-ish help message.
+For Nim, that subset is any non-generic proc with non-var parameters typed either by default value inference or by explicit types (i.e., not like `foo(b: auto)`).
+The proc must also have some seq[T] *if* it wants to receive a variable list of optional positional parameters after optional and specific mandatory parameters.
+For such procs, `cligen` can automatically generate a nice-ish command-line interface complete with long and short options and a nice-ish help message.

 Enough Generalities...Show me examples!
 ---------------------------------------